dweebles/2D-path-generator/README.md

 2D-path-generator
 =================

-Path generator built with ruby for 2d parallax game, reads points from .svg file and converts to .plist format.
-Used for iOS 2d parallax game.
+Path generator built with ruby for 2d parallax game, reads points from .svg file created using inkscape and converts coordinate points to plist nodes.

 Contributors:
-  Mike Ruschak,
+  Mike Ruschak
-  Joe Burgess,
-  Lonne Lyon,
-  and Me
+  Duy Nguyen